 Asian Music Circuit

-This project was delivered by Asian Music Circuit, facilitated by Arjunan Manuelpillai and Tom Fairbairn, on behalf of Music In Detention.
+This project was delivered by Asian Music Circuit, on behalf of Music In Detention.
+The artistic team was led by Arjunan Manuelpillai.

 Thanks to: Elka Jane Lester, Claire Hare, Katy J Osborne, Rachel Woods, Laxmi Patel, Charlotte Day, Emma Thorman, Derry Dynes, Katy Plumb, Kerry-Ann Caudle, Sasha Clarke, Jahanara Sadique, Susan Lane from Family Groups, Bedford; and parrticipants and staff at Yarl's Wood IRC for their enthusiasm, energy and engagement with the project.